 According to the 2021 Fiscal transparency Report published by the US department of State the Government of Ukraine generally makes its budget and information on debt obligations widely and easily accessible to the general public, including online.
 Budget documents provide a substantially complete picture of the government's planned expenditures and revenue streams.
 However, the government maintains off-budget accounts, including three social insurance funds, which have yet to be independently audited.
-To further improve budget transparency, Ukraine should strengthen the use of international standards in the Accounting Chamber of Ukraine13, subject off-budget account to public oversight, increase transparency in the award process for natural resource extractions contracts and strengthen the compliance of budget spending.
+To further improve budget transparency, Ukraine should strengthen the use of international standards in the Accounting Chamber of Ukraine12, subject off-budget account to public oversight, increase transparency in the award process for natural resource extractions contracts and strengthen the compliance of budget spending.

 In 2022, since the beginning of Russia's war of aggression against Ukraine, budget information is no longer published for security reasons as it is considered classified information.
 Budgetary transparency and information is limited to a few sporadic press releases from the Ministry of Finance to inform citizens.
 Municipal and local budgets data are also no longer available to the general public.
 At the same time, the budgetary approval process remains in place, apart from emergency issues, where the Parliament has delegated its approval powers to CABMIN.
 Substantial issues like the budgetary deficit for instance still require the approval of the Parliament.
-Given the circumstances it is considered justified to maintain budgetary oversight and transparency will be important to prioritise and implement for the Government of Ukraine.
+Given the circumstances it is considered justified to maintain budgetary information classified, however, when Ukraine will move into a period of recovery - increased budgetary oversight and transparency will be important to prioritise and implement for the Government of Ukraine.